zammad/zammad-user-documentation/extras/knowledge-base.rst

    🏷️ **Tags**
       | Tags can help categorize or spice answers with further words to find.
-      | Please note that tags are visible public and can be the same like those
+      | Please note that tags are visible publicly and can be the same like
-        in your tickets.
+        those in your tickets.

       .. figure:: /images/extras/tags-in-kb-answers.gif
          :alt: Screencast showing tags on answers